jennybc/gapminder/cran-comments.md

 There was 1 NOTE:

-* Maintainer: 'Jennifer Bryan <jenny@stat.ubc.ca>'
-New submission
-Possibly mis-spelled words in DESCRIPTION:
+* Possibly mis-spelled words in DESCRIPTION:
   Gapminder (2:8, 6:29)
   capita (6:72)

-It's my impression that 1 NOTE is inevitable at first submission.

-I can also affirm that my spelling of "Gapminder" and "capita", as in "GDP per capita", are intentional and correct.
+I can affirm that my spelling of "Gapminder" and "capita", as in "GDP per capita", is intentional and correct.

 ## License